Valumard/docker/jenkins_with_docker_and_dotnetcore/README.md

 ```

 -v is for volume binding.
 Needs read/write permissions
-  the ports are up to you
+-p the ports are up to you

 3. have fun with jenkins!